MobiEdgeSim/MobiEdgeSim_Cellular/README.md

 ## Usage

-This project provides simulation configuration files (e.g., NED and INI files) ready to be imported into the OMNeT++ environment.
-Users can directly modify and extend these configurations according to their requirements.
+This project provides a simulation configuration files as expample (e.g., NED and INI files).
+Users can modify and extend these configurations according to their requirements.

 To create your own scenarios, modify the provided `.ned` and `.ini` files, adjusting parameters such as MEC server numbers, UE mobility patterns, and network topology details.